miniboxing/miniboxing.github.io/_posts/2014-01-18-miniboxing-developments.md

 newstitle: "Miniboxing - latest developments"
 ---

 In the last three months the miniboxing plugin has seen a serious development spree, with a completely redesigned transformation, which fixes many of the limitations and bugs of the current approach.
 The development has been largely hidden in the [topic/erasure-rebase branch](https://github.com/miniboxing/miniboxing-plugin/tree/topic/erasure-rebase), which, at the moment of writing, is 150 commits in front of the [wip branch](https://github.com/miniboxing/miniboxing-plugin/tree/wip) and 250 commits in front of [master](https://github.com/miniboxing/miniboxing-plugin/tree/master).

+**And we need your help to review the changes!**

+In the coming two weeks a pull request from branch [topic/erasure-rebase](https://github.com/miniboxing/miniboxing-plugin/tree/topic/erasure-rebase) will be made to [wip](https://github.com/miniboxing/miniboxing-plugin/tree/wip).
+A technical document explaining the changes will be ready in time for the pull request.

+**Anyone interested in miniboxing** is kindly invited to review at the changes, especially the test cases and their reference output (test file `X.scala` has reference output `X.check`: [see all tests here](https://github.com/miniboxing/miniboxing-plugin/tree/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile)).
+Once the pull request is made, everyone can try out the new plugin, comment on the source code and point out any suboptimality in the transformation.
+If all goes well, a week after the pull request has been made, it will **be merged**.
+This will also bump the plugin version from `0.1-SNAPSHOT` to `0.2-SNAPSHOT`.

+So keep an eye out for the pull request and **please help review it**!

-So, what does the new design bring?
+## But what does this bring?

+The list is quite long, but here's a summary:
  * a more principled transformation, with a mechanism which generalizes [ SIP-15: Value Classes](http://docs.scala-lang.org/sips/completed/value-classes.html)
  * improved nested class transformation (see these tests: [1](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_nested_class_first.scala) [2](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_nested_class_second.scala) [3](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_nested_class_third.scala) [4](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_nested_class_forth.scala) [5](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_nested_class_fifth.scala))
  * improved overriding of class members (tests: [1](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_1.scala) [2](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_2.scala) [3](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_3.scala) [4](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_4.scala) [5](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_5.scala) [6](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_6.scala) [7](https://github.com/miniboxing/miniboxing-plugin/blob/topic/erasure-rebase/tests/correctness/src/miniboxing/tests/compile/mb_override_1.scala))